April Stepping Stones to Success

 - Plant warm season transplants towards the end of the month, or wait until May.
 Remember to harden them off to prevent plant shock and stress.

-- If you are thinking of planting fall blooming bulbs, April or May is the time to order them for best selection.
+- If you are thinking of planting fall blooming bulbs, March through May is the time to order them for best selection.
 Fall blooming bulbs haven’t caught on like spring bloomers, but if you’re a bulb enthusiast, order early for the best selection.
 Fall blooming bulbs include fall blooming crocus’, Crocus speciosus, C. pulchellus, C. medius, C. cartwrightianus, C. goulimyi, and the saffron crocus C. sativus, are some species to consider.
 Other fall blooming bulbs are the colchicums, specifically Colchicum autumnale, Lycoris squamigera, the surprise lily, and Zehyranthes (both summer and fall blooming varieties, not necessarily cold hardy).

 - Start looking for notices of home garden tours, or arrange one.